 SECRET # 1 - Don’t set unrealistic expectations for your kids

 People often ask me how long it will take for their kids to learn their instrument.
 I will tell you this.
 The first year can be the hardest.
-Don’t expect them to be little Mozart’s after just a few months.
+Don’t expect them to be little Mozart after just a few months.
 It takes time.
 And each child will go at their own pace.
 The key is that they enjoy it.
-Otherwise they won’t stick with it.
+Otherwise, they won’t stick with it.
 It’s also important to explain this to your child before they start.
-I would say if your going to invest in lessons, give it AT LEAST a year before deciding whether or not to continue.
+I would say if you're going to invest in lessons, give it AT LEAST a year before deciding whether or not to continue.

 SECRET # 2 - Practicing does NOT always come naturally for most kids

 As a child, I remember that I really didn’t like practicing the piano (which was my instrument).
 I took music lessons for about 2 years before I really made any significant progress.
 My parents understandably COULD have told me that since I wasn’t progressing fast enough, I couldn’t have lessons anymore because they were too expensive.
 Or I wasn’t applying myself enough.
 Or, it wasn’t for me.
 Blah blah blah (YOU fill in the blank).
 Sound familiar?
 Let me tell you something.
 After those two years, I started entering piano competitions and ended up winning various competitions (including the Oregon State Piano Competition).
 But I would argue that those FIRST 2 years were critical in laying the foundation for me long term.
 The key is this: STICK WITH IT.
 Don’t give up!
 Otherwise, they/you will regret it when they get older.